stvnmbr1/badnest/info.md

 ## Configuration

-The camera's region is one of `us` or `eu` depending on your region.
-If you're not in the US or EU, you should be able to add your two-character country code, and it should work.

 ### Example configuration.yaml - When you're not using the Google Auth Login

 Google recently introduced reCAPTCHA when logging to Nest.
 That means username